Mimimomo001/Hotovaga/README.md

 # HotoVaga
 Not your typical rock paper scissors!
-HotoVaga is a game has been implemented using python as the coding language, OpenCV as our library for this computer vision project.
+HotoVaga is a game has been implemented using python as the coding language, OpenCV as the library for this computer vision project.
 In order to determine the player's move and generate a random move for the AI, hand tracking has been used.
 We tried to make our AI friend do two things, which are:
 1. Learning to recognize our hand signs.